 These Chocolate Raspberry Oats couldn't be simpler to make!
 Here's what you'll need:

-For best results, use old-fashioned rolled oats for this recipe.
+- Oats - For best results, use Old-Fashioned Rolled Oats for this recipe.
 Instant oats and steel cut oats absorb milk differently, so do not substitute them.

-You may use unsweetened cocoa powder (the kind used for baking) for this recipe, or you can use chocolate milk.
+- Milk - This recipe can be made with regular milk and cocoa powder, or with chocolate milk.
 I've tried it both ways, and I prefer the cocoa powder ... the chocolate flavor is more intense.
-If you use cocoa, pair it with any type of milk, although 2% or whole milk will give you the creamiest results.
-Vegan, plant-based milks also work great.
+2% or whole milk will give you the creamiest results, and plant-based milks also work great.

 You'll Also Need